Skip to main content

 Barrier #1: Not being specific and clear on requirements

 Underestimating the scope and scale of the project is one of the biggest mistakes that can significantly hamper the initial momentum of the continuous improvement project.
-Process Improvement is a formidable undertaking—it’s not just some one-time project, it is something that an organisation wants to adopt as a DNA.
-Since it’s a business-wide project and the impact is far-reaching, you need to carry out due diligence and invest correctly in the standards, tools, templates, etc.
+Process Improvement is a formidable undertaking.
+It’s not just some one-time project, it is something that an organisation wants to adopt as its DNA.
+Since it’s a business-wide project with far-reaching impact, you need to conduct thorough due diligence and invest wisely in the necessary standards, tools, templates, and other resources.

 Failing to involve the senior management is one of the reasons why projects lose steam after the initial months.
-If the senior management does not see how process improvement can help them achieve their business goals, they will see little point in allowing their teams to spend time in mapping and improvement activities.
-On the other hand, leader involvement and support results in project success and sustainability.
+When leaders don’t see how process improvement supports their goals, they stop their teams from spending time on it.
+On the other hand, leader involvement and support result in project success and sustainability.

 Barrier #3: Not defining process mapping responsibilities

-Getting anybody and everybody in the organisation to start mapping is a major pitfall that can make your project completely lose track.
-You simply cannot build everybody’s capability and bring them to the same level in terms of standards, tools, templates, etc. With everybody mapping, processes are documented at various levels in the organisation.
-These processes don’t look the same, they don’t connect.
+Getting anybody and everybody in the organisation to start mapping is a major pitfall that makes your project completely lose track.
+You simply cannot build everybody’s capability and bring them to the same level in terms of standards, tools, templates, etc. With everybody mapping, employees document processes at various levels in the organisation.
+These processes don’t look the same; they don’t connect.
 This leads to absolute chaos.

 Barrier #4: Not focusing on the toolset

-Look for a tool that has a built-in methodology as it needs to be capable of managing end-to-end improvement right from documentation to collaboration with the frontline staff.
-Secondly, in order to futureproof the project, ensure that the tool is embedded with worldwide accepted standards and should have built-in quality management principles, such as Six Sigma.
+Look for a tool that has a built-in methodology, as it needs to be capable of managing end-to-end improvement, right from documentation to collaboration with the frontline staff.
+Secondly, in order to future-proof the project, ensure that the tool is embedded with worldwide accepted standards and has built-in quality management principles, such as Six Sigma.
 Further, look for a tool that has the functionality to manage risk and compliance.

 Barrier #5: Not focusing on employee engagement

 For continuous improvement efforts to be truly successful, the involvement of frontline staff is a must.
 Since the frontline staff executes the process, they understand the flaws and improvement opportunities within the processes more than any dedicated process mapping and improvement team.
 Hence, the organisations that set and forget the processes are completely missing the mark.
-Regular feedback of frontline employees needs to be taken and acted upon to make continuous improvement a BAU activity.
+Managers must gather and act on regular frontline feedback to make continuous improvement part of BAU.
 Involving the employees also makes them feel connected to the goals and avoids any resistance to change.

 Contact Us to know how PRIME BPM can be your perfect partner in building a culture of continuous improvement in your organisation.
 From a cloud-based Business Process Management software to practical training courses, PRIME BPM offers products and services that can be used in any combination to assist you at any stage of your continuous improvement journey.